SCENE 01 / DIGITAL CINEMA PACKAGE DCP

 DCP mastering for Cineplex, Landmark, IMAX HQ Mississauga, and Canadian festivals

 Here is how the work lines up.
-DCP mastering for Canadian theatrical release is made at DNEG, Pixomondo Toronto, and MELS Post Montreal through DCP-O-Matic and EasyDCP pipelines validated against the technical needs of the country's major exhibitors: Cineplex Entertainment (the dominant national chain with screens from Halifax to Victoria), Landmark Cinemas (the western-Canada op), Cinema Guzzo and the independent Quebec circuit, and IMAX Corporation HQ in Mississauga — the Canadian-headquartered global IMAX standard whose certification process feeds back into how we author large-format DCPs.
+DCP mastering for Canadian theatrical release is made at DNEG, Pixomondo Toronto, and MELS Post Montreal through DCP-O-Matic and EasyDCP pipelines validated against the tech needs of the country's major exhibitors: Cineplex Entertainment (the dominant national chain with screens from Halifax to Victoria), Landmark Cinemas (the western-Canada op), Cinema Guzzo and the independent Quebec circuit, and IMAX Corporation HQ in Mississauga — the Canadian-headquartered global IMAX standard whose certification process feeds back into how we author large-format DCPs.

+Here is how the picture comes together.
 Each carrier keeps its own preferences around audio channel mapping, trailer-versus-feature CPL structure, and KDM workflow, and we build SMPTE-compliant packages at 2K and 4K DCI resolution with Interop variants where legacy or heritage-cinema projectors still need them.
 Audio masters ship in 5.1 and 7.1 Dolby SR-D, with Dolby Atmos and Auro 11.1 immersive masters made for prestige releases targeting Cineplex VIP and IMAX-with-laser screens.
-Subtitle deliveries cover English, French (bilingual delivery is mandatory under CMF rules and Quebec content law), and Indigenous-language tracks (Inuktitut, Cree, Anishinaabe) where APTN or NFB Indigenous Voices co-delivery is in scope, authored in XML CineCanvas format.
+Subtitle deliveries cover English, French (bilingual delivery is required under CMF rules and Quebec content law), and Indigenous-language tracks (Inuktitut, Cree, Anishinaabe) where APTN or NFB Indigenous Voices co-delivery is in scope, authored in XML CineCanvas format.

-Every package is validated on a reference cinema server at the mastering facility before delivery, confirming load behaviour, audio routing, subtitle timing, and CPL integrity, with KDM generation handled through a tracked-key system so theatre managers across Cineplex, Landmark, Cinema Guzzo, IMAX HQ, and the heritage independents in Toronto, Montreal, Vancouver, Calgary, and Halifax receive their keys without back-and-forth on certificate exchange.
+Here is the layout.
+Each package is validated on a reference cinema server at the mastering facility before delivery, confirming load behaviour, audio routing, subtitle timing, and CPL integrity, with KDM generation handled through a tracked-key system so theatre managers across Cineplex, Landmark, Cinema Guzzo, IMAX HQ, and the heritage independents in Toronto, Montreal, Vancouver, Calgary, and Halifax receive their keys without back-and-forth on certificate exchange.

 FAQ